The Public Science Lecture Series

 Les Kaufman, PhD, Professor of Biology, Boston University Marine Program; Senior Marine Scientist, Conservation International; Research Scholar, New England Aquarium

-To marine biologist Les Kaufman, climate change is real and palpable.
+Marine biologist Les Kaufman explains that climate change is real and palpable.
 Fresh from the field, he presents in pictures and words a scene of sweeping transformation in the world’s oceans, from the most remote coral atolls of the Pacific nation of Kiribati, to the threatened waterfronts and fisheries of Massachusetts.
 His message: clean up our act at home, and we can hand our grandchildren a world as rich as the one we grew up in.

 Dr. Kaufman’s postings from his Fiji Expedition.